emehrkay/Pypher/example/intro.md

 ## Things to Look Out For

-As you can see in the examples above, Pypher doesn’t map one-to-one with Cypher and you must learn some special syntax in order to produce the desired Cypher query.
+As you can see in the examples above, Pypher doesn't map one-to-one with Cypher and you must learn some special syntax in order to produce the desired Cypher query.
 Here is a short list of things to consider when wring Pypher:

 ### Watch out for Assignments